![]() | ![]() |

 This weight and the roof in general have recently been the focus of

-on the left.
-The important thing is that it mustn't get worse. - the irregular shape and weight distribution of
+some worrying. - the irregular shape and weight distribution of

 the roof